droglenc/NCMTH107/modules/CE/ConfRegions_CE2.md

 ## Body Temperature
 <img src="zimgs/body-temperature-2.png" alt="Body Temperature" class="img-right">
-[Machowiak (1992)](http://www.ncbi.nlm.nih.gov/pubmed/1302471)[^1] provided a critical examination of whether normal mean body temperature was 37<sup>o</sup>C (or not).
+[Machowiak (1992)](http://www.ncbi.nlm.nih.gov/pubmed/1302471) provided a critical examination of whether normal mean body temperature was 37<sup>o</sup>C (or not).
 They recorded the orally-determined body temperatures of 65 male and 65 female subjects.
 Their data are found in NormTemp.csv ([file](https://github.com/droglenc/NCData/raw/master/NormTemp.csv), [meta](https://github.com/droglenc/NCData/blob/master/NormTemp_meta.txt)).
 Assume that &alpha;=0.05 and &sigma;=0.41.
-Use this information to construct and interpret a confidence region for the population mean body temperature.
+Use this information to construct and interpret a confidence region for the population mean body temperature.[^1]

 ----